 - 1 engine volume for the Hosted Engine

-- 1 vmstore volume for virtual machine boot disk images
+- 1 vmstore volume for virtual machine operating system disk images

-- 1 optional data volume for other virtual machine disk images
+- 1 data volume for other virtual machine disk images

 - 1 shared_storage volume for geo-replication metadata

-Red Hat Hyperconverged Infrastructure for Virtualization (RHHI for Virtualization) supports only the following volume types:
+Red Hat Hyperconverged Infrastructure for Virtualization (RHHI for Virtualization) supports only the following volume types at deployment time:

 Note that arbiter bricks store only file names, structure, and metadata.
 This means that a three-way arbitrated replicated volume requires about 75% of the storage space that a three-way replicated volume would require to achieve the same level of consistency.
 However, because the arbiter brick stores only metadata, a three-way arbitrated replicated volume only provides the availability of a two-way replicated volume.